 What does the miracle question accomplish?

 The purpose of the miracle question is to propel the individual from a problem-focused conversation to a vision where they can step out of the problem story into a problem-free story.
-More importantly, it helps the coach know exactly what the individual wants from the situation and how to best help the individual through coaching.
-When the coach uses the miracle question in-depth, use active listening skills, and powerful questions, he/she will be able to identify possible solutions and an action plan.
+More importantly, it helps the coach know exactly what the individual wants from the situation and how to best help them through coaching.
+When the coach uses the miracle question in-depth and uses active listening skills and powerful questions, he/she will be able to identify possible solutions and an action plan.

 When should you ask the miracle question?